History Files

 c.290 BC

 Despite the Vestini retaining their independence from Rome through a joint agreement, a Latin colony is still founded within Vestini territory.
 Livy mentions the founding of Hadria (modern Atria) around this time, but despite this infringement, the Vestini language survives into the middle of the second century BC at least, before it is submerged by Latin dominance.
-When the Vestini do start to speak Latin, it is the form used by the Aequi and Marsi rather than by Rome.
+When the Vestini do start to speak Latin, it is the form which is used by the Aequi and Marsi rather than that of Rome.

 218 - 202 BC